Dr Disrespect: Permanent ban from Twitch, move to YouTube, and fallout

 Beahm signed a multi-year deal with Twitch in March 2020.
 On June 26, his account was indefinitely banned from Twitch for violating their Community Guidelines.
 That same day, Discord removed Dr Disrespect from their partnership program, citing violations of their Code of Conduct.
 He tweeted that he was not informed of Twitch's "specific reason behind their decision".
 A month later, in interviews with PC Gamer and The Washington Post, he insisted that he did not know why Twitch banned him and debunked "crazy speculation" and conspiracy theories over it.
 On August 7, he started a livestream on YouTube at 12:00 pm.
 PDT (8:00 pm.
 UTC); the next day at 4:00 pm.
 PDT (12:00 am.
 UTC), he appeared on-stream and briefly addressed his ban.
 Beahm claimed in August 2021 that he knew the reason and sued Twitch.
 The legal dispute was eventually resolved in 2022, with neither party admitting wrongdoing and "moving on".
 Beahm later claimed his contract was paid out in full.

 Beahm criticized Twitch for banning him, claiming that it cost him "a lot of sponsorships".
 He also claimed that he declined a "gracious" $10 million annual offer to stream on Kick, an alternative platform known for hosting controversial content creators, because his demand for $50 million was not met.
 Allegations eventually emerged in June 2024 that Beahm had sent sexually explicit messages to a minor.
-Though no proof has ever surfaced, former Twitch director of strategic partnerships (Cody Conners) tweeted on June 21 that he "got caught sexting a minor in the then existing Twitch whispers product" in 2017.
+Former Twitch director of strategic partnerships Cody Conners tweeted on June 21 that he "got caught sexting a minor in the then existing Twitch whispers product" in 2017.